git4example/genai-fsx-workshop-on-eks-auto/content/300_module3_replication/320_CreateCrossRegionReplicationForS3Buckets.md

 ## Configure S3 Cross Region Replication configuration between the Amazon S3 buckets

 :::alert{header="Note" type="info"}
-For the AWS Sponsored Workshop, the S3 bucket for FSx for lustre has pre-created with a name as **fsx-lustre-bucket-2ndregion-xxxx**
+For the AWS Sponsored Workshop, we have created two Amazon S3 buckets for your.
+The first is in your selected region, and a target Amazon S3 bucket in **us-east-2** with a name of **fsx-lustre-bucket-2ndregion-xxxx**
 :::